vruss14/web-development-blog/README.md

 ## Installation

-For this application to run correctly, run ```npm init -y ``` in the working directory of your choice.
+For this application to run correctly on your local machine, run ```npm init -y ``` in the working directory of your choice.
 Next, install the relevant dependencies by running ```npm i```.
 Alternatively, you can install the dependencies one at a time.
 Please note that it may take a few minutes for all dependencies to download on your local machine.

 You will also need to create a .env file and include your username, password, and database name for MySQL: